RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 @@
 @@

-I am a final year Ph.D.
-Student at NYU Tandon School of Engineering, advised by [Christopher Musco](https://www.chrismusco.com) and part of the [Algorithms and Foundations Group](https://csefoundations.engineering.nyu.edu/).
+I recently got a Ph.D. from NYU Tandon School of Engineering, advised by [Christopher Musco](https://www.chrismusco.com) and part of the [Algorithms and Foundations Group](https://csefoundations.engineering.nyu.edu/).

 <!-- To compile this for publishing, run `serve(single=true, clear=true, is_final_pass=true)` and upload the _site directory.
 Be sure to also run `using Franklin`.
 I'm using github to auto-compile it now though, so I shouldn't need to do this anymore. -->